 One of the great perks of teaching in China is that most positions include free accommodation.

 Your teaching salary depends on a number of factors, including:

 For example, your airfare reimbursement and any performance bonuses need to be factored into the equation as well.

 You can earn a generous local salary while teaching in China.

-The generous salary for foreign teachers in China mean you can live like a king or queen.
+The generous salary for foreign teachers in China means you can live like a king or queen.

 However, please keep in mind that any money you save in China won’t go as far in your home country when you exchange currencies.